-In summary, for a specific tourist, the travel package chosen by him is dependent on both the attributes of himself, e.g., age and gender, and the features of that travel package, e.g., price and travel season.
-A toy example is shown in Table II, assuming that a group of tourists have the interest traveling to Hongkong.
-Without the context information (e.g., package features and tourist attributes), it is hard to find out the reason they go to Hongkong.
-By considering the feature "Age" and "Price", according to Fig. 1(a), we can infer that young tourists are interested in the cheap trip in Hongkong while middle-aged may enjoy more luxury tours.
+In summary, for a specific tourist, the travel package chosen by him or her is dependent on both his or her attributes (e.g., age and gender) and the features of that travel package (e.g., price and travel season).
+A toy example is shown in Table II, assuming that a group of tourists have an interest in traveling to Hong Kong.
+Without the context information (e.g., package features and tourist attributes), it is hard to find out the reason they go to Hong Kong.
+By considering the features "age" and "price", according to Figure 1(a), we can infer that young tourists are interested in the cheap trip to Hong Kong, while middle-aged tourists may enjoy more expensive tours.
 Thus, we can provide appropriate services through recommending different packages to tourists with different attributes.
 We conclude that the context information provided by feature-value pairs could describe the interests of the tourists more precisely.
-However, analyzing each feature case-by-case is not an optimal choice as there are so many different types of features.
-Generally, in this paper, we define Feature-value Pair as the unified expression for the feature and its corresponding value of both tourists and travel packages.
+However, analyzing each feature case by case is not an optimal choice as there are so many different types of features.
+Generally, in this article, we define feature-value pair as the unified expression for the feature and its corresponding value of both tourists and travel packages.